 The floor also has:

-• Two Silent PC Rooms - Weston Study Room and the Maurice & Hilda Laing Study Rooms – these are large silent shared study rooms at opposite ends of the floor that have individual study desk and PC’s
+• Two Silent PC Rooms - Weston Study Room (for all students) and the Maurice & Hilda Laing Study Room (for postgraduate use only) – these are large silent shared study rooms at opposite ends of the floor that have individual study desks and PC’s

 • Two TVs with VCR players